02: GPS

 Reference maps

-• Navigation is primary purpose.
+• Navigation primary purpose.

 • U.S. Geological Survey (USGS) topographic maps. 🏅✨